 All the time there is something in the news about the worrying state of education in the UK.
-It does concern me slightly, I know the majority of teachers are trying their best, but with cutbacks to funding and a shortage of resources teamed up with classes filled to overflowing and not enough support staff it’s a challenging profession to manage successfully even when you are dedicated and committed to the job.
+It does concern me slightly.
+I know the majority of teachers are trying their best.
+But with cutbacks to funding and a shortage of resources teamed up with classes filled to overflowing and not enough support staff, it’s a challenging profession to manage successfully.
+Even when you are dedicated and committed to the job.

-This means targets are not always met, but when you hear about some countries flourishing it makes me panic!
+This means targets are not always met.
+But when you hear about some countries flourishing it makes me panic!
 I don’t want my children not to have the same opportunities just because they end up in the “wrong” school.
-According to this article in the BBC News 282 secondary schools are underperforming that’s a lot of secondary schools falling behind.
+According to this article in the BBC News 282 secondary schools are under-performing.
+That’s a lot of secondary schools falling behind.

-Targets have changed its not just about the exam results now but how the students are progressing as a whole, I guess that’s a more accurate gauge for success and a quicker way to see if some children are struggling.
-Mind you its probably cost a lot to bring in this new initiative money that might have been better spent elsewhere, training and recruiting teachers to work on class sizes would have been my preference.
+Targets have changed its not just about the exam results now but how the students are progressing as a whole.
+I guess that’s a more accurate gauge for success and a quicker way to see if some children are struggling.
+Mind you its probably cost a lot to bring in this new initiative.
+Money that might have been better spent elsewhere, training and recruiting teachers to work on class sizes would have been my preference.

-When you choose your child’s secondary school it might be performing well at the time, but during the five years your child studies there anything can happen.
+When you choose your child’s secondary school it might be performing well at the time.
+However, during the five years your child studies there anything can happen.
 So it’s good to have a bit of additional support for them when they need it.
 You can’t really get your child to change school midway through if they are generally happy and get along with their peer group.
 It would be quite unsettling for them to adjust to a new set-up elsewhere.
 In that case I would use a tuition agency just so my children continue to succeed even if the school isn’t.